leadthread/laravel-sms/README.md

 ```

 ## Usage
-First you must change your config file located at `config/sms.php`.
+First you must change your config file located at `config/sms.php` with your proper API credentials.

+### Sending Messages
-Then you can simply send a message like this:
+You can simply send a message like this:
 ```php
 # Send one text
 $message  = "Hello Phone!";